'Caught out': Councillor's surprise at 500 per cent hikes for small number of ratepayers

 Regional council rates are proposed to increase on average by 19.6 per cent in 2024, and 568 properties will have their rates more than halved under the proposed changes.

-A Hawke’s Bay Regional Council spokesman said there was a greater spread than normal for proposed rate changes this year due to a recent rates review which resulted in a change in rate calculations.
+A HBRC spokesman said there was a greater spread than normal for proposed rate changes this year due to a recent rates review which resulted in a change in rate calculations.

-One of the most significant changes to how rates were calculated was the Regional Council switching to using capital value (CV) instead of land value (LV) to calculate each property’s proportion of rates.
+One of the most significant changes to how rates were calculated was the council switching to using capital value (CV) instead of land value (LV) to calculate each property’s proportion of rates.

 Homeowners, horticultural ratepayers or others with highly developed land “lose” and farmers or people with a lot of minimally developed land “win” under the new system, as CV accounts for the value of any buildings or infrastructure on the land, unlike LV.